History of Africa: Southern Africa

-In Mutapa, Mutota's son and successor, Nyanhewe Matope, moved the capital to Mount Fura and extended this new kingdom into an empire encompassing most of the lands between Tavara and the Indian Ocean.
-Matope's armies overran the Manyika and Tonga as well as the coastal Teve and Madanda.
-Meanwhile, Butua rapidly grew in size and wealth, and came to border the Mutapa Empire along the Sanyati River.
-(Note: Portuguese records from 1520 state that Butua was a vassal of Mwenemutapa, however this is likely to have been falsified in order to portray Portuguese commercial dealings with Mutapa as more important than they were.)
-There appear to have intermarriages between the Nembire dynasty of Mutapa and the Torwa dynasty of Butua.
-According to oral traditions, Changamire was likely a descendant of both dynasties.
-He had been appointed governor (amir) of the southern portion of the Mutapa Empire (Guruhuswa).
-In 1490, Changamire I rebelled against the Mwenemutapa, his elder brother Nyahuma, and deposed him, reportedly with help from the Torwa.
-He ruled Mutapa for four years until he was killed by the rightful heir to the throne, reportedly his nephew.
-His son Changamire II continued the conflict, ruling the southern portion which broke away from the Mutapa Empire.
-Whether this breakaway state maintained independence or came back under the rule of the Mwenemutapa is unclear, as we don't hear of the Changamire dynasty again until the 17th century.

-Early Modern Africa (1800-1935)

-Between 1878 and 1898, European states partitioned and conquered most of Africa.
+By the late-1st millennium CE, Bantu-speaking farmers populated most of Southern Africa's cultivable savannas, reaching southwards to the Kei River; they traded goods such as livestock, grain, and metal tools between communities and with hunter-gatherers.
+Around the 11th century, more agriculturists—who likely brought with them ancestral Nguni and Sotho-Tswana languages—migrated across the Limpopo River and came to dominate the earlier farmers both politically and culturally, organising into loosely-defined chiefdoms that held dynamic alliance networks.
+Further south, the Dutch began colonizing the western Cape in the 17th century, and Britain seized control of the colony around the turn of the 19th century.
+In the late-18th century, the interplay of pre-existing trends of political centralization with the effects of international trade, environmental instability, and European colonisation set the Mfecane ("Crushing") in motion, as various African states were founded.

+c.
+1800 – c.
+1935

+By the turn of the 19th century, many of Africa's economic and political structures were unstable and brittle as a result of long-term effects of the slave trade.
+In Egypt Muhammad Ali led a national movement to seize power from Ottoman suzerainty, instituting sweeping reforms and greatly strengthening Egyptian power by militaristic expansion.
+Meanwhile, in West Africa the Fula jihads, which had been gaining momentum throughout the 18th century, culminated in the establishment of the expansive Sokoto and Hamdullahi caliphates.
+In the Horn, Ethiopia underwent reforms, seeking to revive the imperial state, something that was later achieved by Menelik II's conquests.
+In Southern Africa the Mfecane propelled large long-distance migrations that caused widespread disruption across the vast region, while several Boer republics were founded.
+European campaigns to abolish the Atlantic slave trade led to supply refocusing on internal markets and saw the rapid growth of the Indian Ocean slave trade.
+Across the continent many rulers attempted reforms and indigenous forms of 'modernisation', however these efforts were consistently undermined by European traders and missionaries as the tide of European encroachment rose.

 For 400 years, European nations had mainly limited their involvement to trading stations on the African coast, with few daring to venture inland.
 The Industrial Revolution in Europe produced several technological innovations which assisted them in overcoming this 400-year pattern.
 One was the development of repeating rifles, which were easier and quicker to load than muskets.
 Artillery was being used increasingly.
 In 1885, Hiram S. Maxim developed the maxim gun, the model of the modern-day machine gun.
 European states kept these weapons largely among themselves by refusing to sell these weapons to African leaders.
 African germs took numerous European lives and deterred permanent settlements.
 Diseases such as yellow fever, sleeping sickness, yaws, and leprosy made Africa a very inhospitable place for Europeans.
 The deadliest disease was malaria, endemic throughout Tropical Africa.
-In 1854, the discovery of quinine and other medical innovations helped to make conquest and colonization in Africa possible.
+In 1854, the discovery of quinine and other medical innovations helped to make conquest and colonisation in Africa possible.